 People often ask me for evolutionary psychology reading recommendations.
+I taught a couple of seminar series on evolutionary psychology for laypeople.
 Below see my seminar welcome email plus highlighted readings for the four topics, foundations of evolutionary psychology, sex and sex differences, emotions and mental health and morality.

 Sex is consistently underrated as a driver of innovation.
 Yes, space exploration helped us develop the technology for things like cochlear implants, powdered (machine) lubricants and scratch resistant lenses.
 Lust has furthered the development of cash transfers, point-of-view filming and video chat.
 I predict that historians of the development of artificial intelligence are going to see sexual gratification as one of the phenomenon’s great motivators.
 Evolutionary psychology can give us insight into how sex robots are going to develop and the ramifications they’ll have on society.

 Last month I had this discussion on free will versus determinism with Gena Gorlin, a clinical psychologist who expressed a great deal of skepticism about an evolutionary approach to clinical psychology and mental health in our conversation.
 I was reminded that, in the therapeutic community, an evolutionary perspective is often considered wrongheaded, counterproductive and offensive to human dignity.